Python is a high-level object-oriented programming language that has gained immense popularity in web development.

 Its simplicity in syntax and relatively shorter code length make it all the more approachable.

-Working with Python is not as complicated as working with other programming languages, as the programmer can concentrate more on the problem’s solution rather than the program syntax.
+Working with Python is not as complicated as working with other programming languages, as the programmer can concentrate more on the problem’s solution than on the program syntax.

 What is a GUI (Graphical User Interface)?